theupshift/chrdev/about.md

   </a>
 </div>

+Head over to my [GitHub Sponsor page](https://github.com/sponsors/christian-fei)!

+See a visualization of my [GitHub contributions](/contributions) over the years!

 # Writing code as a passion

 Mainly working with #Node.js, #JavaScript, #Python, #MongoDB, #Redis, #Cloud, #Stats, #DevOps, #Automation, #Scraping as a Full Stack Developer at [wonderflow](https://www.wonderflow.co) (2017 - present).